 It is common to experience back pain in the third trimester of pregnancy.
 There are many causes.
 You should talk to your doctor if you feel the pain is related to something else.

-Your Spine Is Awesome
+Your Amazing Spine

 The spine, also known by the backbone (or spinal column), is one the most strong parts of the body.
 It allows for great flexibility and strength.